shireenrao/srinispointofview/content/2019/05/how-to-setup-kubernetes-cluster-on-ec2-to-run-the-dask-nyc-taxi-demo.md

 [![validate_cluster]({static}/wp-content/uploads/2019/05/validate_cluster.png)]({static}/wp-content/uploads/2019/05/validate_cluster.png)

 You should proceed further only after you see that your cluster is ready.
-This was also one of the pain points for me as I wasnt sure why my clusters were not getting created properly.
+This was also one of the pain points for me as I wasn't sure why my clusters were not getting created properly.
 It turned out that it was due to AWS availability in the "us-east-1c" zone.
 I switched to "us-east-2c" and all was good.

 9\.
 Install Helm.
 Helm is your package manager for Kubernetes.
-We will install a Dask cluster on the kubernetes cluster we created using helm.
+We will install Dask on the kubernetes cluster we created using helm.
 Installing helm is pretty straight forward. <a href="https://zero-to-jupyterhub.readthedocs.io/en/v0.4-doc/setup-helm.html">Zero-to-jupyterhub</a> docs do a great job.